FarihaNK/AccessableGame/README.md

   *You will play an adventure game, collect objects and move through the passages to get to the destination.*

 - **Create**: Unleash your creativity by building your adventure games.
-Use our intuitive game creation tools to design characters, write dialogues, and shape your own stories.
+Use our intuitive game creation tools to design rooms, pathways, objects, and shape your own stories.

   <img src="/screenshots/share.png" alt="GameCreatorHub Share" width="400">